Introductory Tour of Julia

 Julia responds by sayng 3.0 is of the Float64 type.
 This means a 64-bit floating-point number.
 By writing the .0 after the 3 we have told Julia we want this number treated as a floating-point number.

-Much of the time, we don’t need to think about variable types, because Julia is smart and handles types through something called dynamic typing.
+Much of the time, we don’t need to think about object types, because Julia is smart and handles types through something called dynamic typing.
 Here’s an example:

 a = 2